Experience the simplicity, mindfulness and joy of yogic lifestyle

 The Krishna Farm as a whole belongs to ISKCON, the International Society of Krishna Consciousness - a non for profit organisation that has the purpose of living and teaching Bhakti Yoga, a spiritual path of seeking union with the Divine through loving devotional service to the Divine and our fellow living beings.
 So the original purpose of the farm is to be a temple community.
 Hence, devotees going about their daily prayers will be a familiar sight when you come to the prasadam hall (the dining area) near the temple for your breakfasts and dinners.
 You might hear them sing Grace before eating, but it's completely up to you whether you'd like to join in or not.
 The only request we have of you is to follow our basic rules (e.g. vegetarian diet and no intoxication) and to dress modestly when coming to the prasadam hall to eat, as it is part of the temple compound.
 For details, please have a look at our Code of Conduct.

-At the Krishna Village, we teach a lifestyle that's in alignment with our philosophy, but purposefully limit the amount of Hare Krishna specific content, so that our guests can choose whether or not to participate.
-Our practice of kirtan (mantra singing) is a daily habit - for 10 minutes after the morning yoga (Hare Krishna mantra) and for 30 mins before our Yogic Living classes (a variety of beautiful mantras and bhajans in Sanskrit and English).
-If you are keen to delve deeper into the devotional side of things, you are most welcome to visit the temple.
-We will be happy to show you around and answer your questions.
+At the Krishna Village, we teach a lifestyle that's in alignment with our Bhakti yoga philosophy, but purposefully limit the amount of Hare Krishna specific content, so that our guests can choose whether or not to participate.
+Our practice of kirtan (mantra singing) is a daily habit - for 30 mins before our Yogic Living classes (a variety of beautiful mantras and bhajans in Sanskrit and English) and daily at the prasadam hall and the temple.
+If you are keen to delve deeper into the devotional side of things, you are most welcome to visit the temple regularly - we will be happy to show you around and answer your questions.

 On Mondays at 11am we run a Weekly Welcome Tour for all new guests to introduce the farm, the history and our offers in much more detail, and answer any questions you might have.